This event has been rescheduled due to the ice storm.

 It has been moved from Saturday, December 7th to

-On Saturday, December 7, 2013, Bob Green will be honored by the unveiling of a historic marker on the Courthouse lawn.
-The unveiling ceremony will be at 11:00am Saturday morning.
-Immediately following the ceremony there will be a reception in the Courtroom on the second floor of the Courthouse.
+On Monday, December 9, 2013, Bob Green will be honored by the dedication of a historic marker on the Courthouse lawn.
+The dedication ceremony will be at Noon on Monday.
+Immediately following the ceremony those who would like to are planning to gather at the Beehive for lunch.

 Everyone is invited to attend this very special event honoring a man who truly embodied all it means to be an American hero and a great human being.

 Bob Green was born and raised on the Green Ranch, northeast of Albany, Texas where his pioneer father first settled in 1881.
 With the exception of his military service in Okinawa during WWII, Green lived and worked on the Green Ranch all his life.
 Besides ranching and raising cattle, Green had a consuming interest in Native American lore, military history, history of the American West and local Shackelford County history.
 His passions extended to wildlife and ecology conservation, as well as music, including playing organ and accordion.
 Green co-narrated the Fort Griffin Fandangle and played its calliope for 27 years.
 He was an original Fort Griffin Fandangle cast member and was friends with Robert E. Nail, Jr.

 Green wrote about dugouts, Indians, buffalo hunters, ranchers, and cattle drives.
 He wrote about his joy of seeing a wet snow or a hard rainfall on the dry cracked Western soil after a drought and how blessed he was to live in the great outdoors.
 Green believed in hard work and he taught his children — and later grandchildren — the value of working and caring and respecting nature.
 Green was known by thousands of people for his achievements in preserving the history of West Texas.
 He recalled the history of the West in his writing, and he loved to tell about the land and the people.